armory/docs/content/en/armory-enterprise/try/instructions.md

 ![Proprietary](/images/proprietary.svg)

 Thank You for signing up to try Armory Continuous Deployment.
-Use these instructions to obtain and quickly install a containerized quick start instance for evaluating the self-hosted solution.[Contact us](https://www.armory.io/contact-us/) if you are interested in using this product!
+Use these instructions to obtain and quickly install a containerized Armory CD instance for evaluating the self-hosted solution.[Contact us](https://www.armory.io/contact-us/) if you are interested in using this product!
 Your feedback helps shape future development.

 > Do not use this Early Access product as a production environment.

-Use this containerized version of Armory CD that you install and run using Docker.
-You can use this minimal instance to evaluate the Armory CD Self-Hosted product in functional areas such as creating pipelines to deploy an application.
-The easy install container comes configured with a sample application and three pipelines to start you on your continuous deployment journey.
+Use this containerized version of Armory to run a minimal instance for evaluating the Armory CD Self-Hosted product.
+The easy install container comes configured with a sample application and three pipelines for you to start your continuous deployment journey.

 ## {{% heading "prereq" %}}